 Now that we have understood the main factors affecting forex markets and the types of transactions taking place, we will move on to understanding the basic terminologies of the market in a minimalistic way.

 Currency Pair – Currency Pair defined is the combination of two currencies clubbed as a pair which numerically defines what is the worth of one currency when valued against the other.
-USD/NGN as well as NGN/USD are both valid currency pair.
-However, the values will be inverses whenever we inverse the currency pair numerator and denominator.
+USD/NGN, as well as NGN/USD, are both valid currency pairs.
+However, the values will be inversed whenever we inverse the currency pair numerator and denominator.

-Base & quote currency – Base currency is the currency which sits in the numerator and quote currency sits in the denominator while FX calculation.
-For example: USD/NGN, here USD is the base and NGN is the quote currency.
+Base & quote currency – Base currency is the currency that sits in the numerator and quote currency sits in the denominator while FX calculation.
+For example, USD/NGN, where USD is the base and NGN is the quote currency.
 So, we will the NGN in terms of the USD.
 Here 1 USD = 411 NGN.
-On the other hand, in case of NGN/USD, the components are completely inverse.
+On the other hand, in the case of NGN/USD, the components are completely inverse.
 Here 1 NGN = 0.0024 USD

-Pips – Pips or Price in point reflects the tiny amount of change in forex rates.
-Usually 1 pip represents 0.0001 change in the price of a currency pair.
+Pips – Pips or Percentage in points reflects the smallest amount of change in forex rates.
+Usually, 1 pip represents a 0.0001 change in the price of a currency pair.
 So, 1 pip is equivalent to 1/100th of 1% move in a currency.
-It is kept this low to protect investors from huge fluctuation in prices.
-A higher pip would have havoc change in prices creating panic among market participants.
-This means USD /EUR can move from 1.1754 to 1.1753 or 1.1755 at one tick rather 1.18 or 1.16.
+It is kept this low for easy conversion and allows traders to take advantage of the smallest price movement.

-Leverage – Leverage is a facility provided by brokers while trading forex using financial instruments.
+Leverage – Leverage is a facility provided by brokers and liquidity providers while trading forex using financial instruments.
 Here an investor can purchase or sell instruments in multiples of money initially invested.
-For example – one can buy 1 lot of EUR/USD futures contract by investing USD 1000 whose market price is USD 5000.
+For example – one can buy 1 standard lot of EUR/USD CFD contracts by investing USD 1000 whose market price is USD 5000.
 In this case, leverage is 5 times or 5x = 5000/1000 = 5.
-However, leverage varies from broker to broker, so its better to know the leverage rations beforehand.
+However, leverage varies from broker to broker, so it is better to know the leverage ratio beforehand.

 Bid/Ask Price – Bid and ask price to represent the buy and sell price of an asset in the market accordingly.
-Bid is usually less than market price and ask is usually higher.
-The psychology of market is to buy as low as possible and sell as high as possible.
-Therefore, forces of bidders and askers in the market drive market trends.
+The bid price is usually less than the ask price which is usually higher.
+The psychology of the market is to buy as low as possible and sell as high as possible.
+Therefore, forces of bidders and askers in the market to drive market trends.

-Spread – The difference between bid and ask price of a financial instrument is known as spread.
-If the bid price is 1.1753 for EUR/USD and ask is 1.1755, then the spread is 1.1755-1.1753 = 0.0002.
-Higher the spread, higher is the illiquidity of an instrument.
-Markets can never have 0 spread as there is always a difference between bid and ask prices.
+Spread – The difference between the bid and ask price of a financial instrument is known as the spread.
+If the bid price is 1.1753 for EUR/USD and the ask is 1.1755, then the spread is 1.1755-1.1753 = 0.0002 or 2 pips.
+Higher the spread, lesser is the liquidity of an instrument.
+If a market has 0 spread as there is always a difference between the bid and ask prices.

 Lot Sizes – Lot size is usually the number of underlying assets comprising the Nominal and the FX rate.
-Take for example: 1000 units of the EUR/USD FX dollar cost 1.1753*1000 = USD 1753.
+Take for example: 1000 units of the EUR/USD FX pair cost 1.1753*1000 = USD 1753.
 The minimum units are defined in the contract.
-Usually it is 1000 units but can also start with 10,000 units in case of forward contracts.
+Usually, it is 1000 units but can also start with 10,000 units in case of forward contracts.